ibm-cloud-docs/sap/sap-quickstudy-nw-vs-gen2-wins.md

 *A Quick Study, someone who is able to learn new things quickly.*
 {: note}

-These Quick Study Tutorials provide a single sample configuration with less detailed instructions to provide an introduction for customers who prefer hands-on tasks to increase their pace of learning.
+These Quick Study Tutorials provide a single sample configuration, with less detailed instructions, as an introduction for customers who prefer hands-on tasks to increase their pace of learning.
 {: shortdesc}

 The following information provides an introduction for customers who are new to {{site.data.keyword.vpc_full}} (VPC) Gen 2 environment.
 Two sample configurations are provided to help you through the ordering process to the start of the SAP installation.